-Lead poisoning is a serious concern for children, and the younger the child, the smaller the level of exposure is necessary to cause physical and behavioral problems.
+Lead poisoning is a serious concern for children, and the younger the child, the lower the dose of exposure that will cause physical and behavioral problems.
+Even small amounts of lead exposure are cause for concern.
 Health care providers routinely screen children for elevated blood lead levels at age 1 and 2.
 You can also play a part in identifying and preventing potential lead concerns in your child’s environment.
 Here are some of the most common places lead is found in the home.

 Many homes built before 1978 have paint that contains high levels of lead.
 Lead-based paint is usually not a hazard if it is in good condition and is not on an impact or friction surface such as a window or a door.
-However, if the surface is deteriorating (peeling, chipping, chalking, cracking, or otherwise exposed) and ingested – especially by babies and young children -- it can be a health hazard.
+However, if the surface is deteriorating (peeling, chipping, chalking, cracking, or otherwise exposed) and ingested (even in minute amounts)– especially by babies and young children -- it can be a health hazard.

 Pipes and Fixtures